 3. Never use a Driver for shorter shots.

 When your ball is 90-120 yards away from the hole, we use Irons not the Driver.
-Suggesting right product to the client is very important.
+Suggesting the right product to the client is very important.

 5. Control of Emotions

-Debtors deal with crappy calls all day long, it is very important to keep control of your own emotions, most importantly your anger.
-Just like in the game of golf, once you are agitated … the game is all but over.
+Debtors deal with crappy calls all day long.
+It is very important to keep control of your own emotions, most importantly your anger.
+Just like in the game of golf, once you are agitated, the game is all but over.

 6. Short Game is more important:

 Every collection call need not be a 10+ minute conversation, probably only in those cases where the outstanding debt is too high.
 Time is money for debt collectors.
-It is important to remember that you are not working to hear long stories of your debtors, but to collect debt in optimum time.
+It is important to remember that you are not working to hear long stories of your debtors but to collect debt in optimum time.

 7. Buy a good golf set: Not the cheapest one, not the costliest one

 You can buy a bargain golf set for as low as $200.
 But most of us know they are not too good.
 They will likely spoil your game.
-There is a reason most people buy branded golf sets like TaylorMade, Callaway, Titleist, Ping etc. These golf sets have the appropriate design, metal and technology to get best shots.
+There is a reason most people buy branded golf sets like TaylorMade, Callaway, Titleist, Ping etc. These golf sets have the appropriate design, metal and technology to get the best shots.
 A golfer does not need to break the bank, but a decent branded set will come between $500 to $1000.
 This will improve your game and accuracy and last you for many years.

-Similarly, never go for a collection agency just because it has lowest fees.
-Good collection agencies invest in lot of quality manpower, technology and services to provide maximum returns.
+Similarly, never go for a collection agency just because it has the lowest fees.
+Good collection agencies invest in a lot of quality manpower, technology and services to provide maximum returns.
 So even if you have to pay 10%-15% extra for a better collection agency, go for it.
 Higher returns will make that little extra investment/fee look minuscule.